Death of Adolf Hitler: Aftermath

 Between 1948 and 1952, amid denazification proceedings in West Germany, legal disputes over Hitler's former property (including The Art of Painting by Johannes Vermeer) were hindered by the lack of an official death declaration.
 Beginning in 1952, a federal court in Berchtesgaden interviewed 42 witnesses about Hitler's suicide – behind closed doors to avoid testimonies influencing one another.
 After four years of extensive review, Judge Heinrich Stephanus concluded: "There can no longer be the slightest doubt that on 30 April 1945 Adolf Hitler put an end to his life in the Chancellery by his own hand, by means of a shot into his right temple."
 A death certificate was issued on 25 February 1956, with an attached report of more than 1,500 pages.
 An 80-page expert criminological report was prepared in mid-1956, focusing on the "substantial discrepancies" between eyewitness testimonies and serving as a springboard for photographic reconstructions.
 Ballistic experiments were arranged to determine which interpretation of the fatal gunshot was most likely.
 The declaration became public and legally binding by the year's end.
-Hitler's demise was entered as an assumption of death on the basis that none of the witnesses had seen his body, which German historian Anton Joachimsthalerwho cites some of the testimonies in his book on the dictator's deathpoints out is incorrect.
+Hitler's demise was entered as an assumption of death on the basis that none of the witnesses had seen his body, which German historian Anton Joachimsthaler points out is incorrect.
 The federal court went on to publish a summary of its findings of fact in a 1958 press release.